Model names vs model numbers

 If you see an "Intuos Pro Medium" you have to verify whether it is a PTH-660 or PTH-850.
 The same goes for the small and large sizes.

-* What kind of USB port the have
+* what kind of USB port they have

 <table><thead><tr><th width="196">Name</th><th width="153">Model ID</th><th width="120">Year</th></tr></thead><tbody><tr><td>Intuos Pro Large</td><td>PTH-860</td><td>2017</td></tr><tr><td>Intuos Pro Large</td><td>PTH-851</td><td>2013</td></tr><tr><td>Intuos Pro Medium</td><td>PTH-660</td><td>2017</td></tr><tr><td>Intuos Pro Medium</td><td>PTH-651</td><td>2013</td></tr><tr><td>Intuos Pro Small</td><td>PTH-460</td><td>2019</td></tr><tr><td>Intuos Pro Small</td><td>PTH-451</td><td>2013</td></tr></tbody></table>